+Ceilings

-Ceilings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
-Some cracked/uneven ceiling plaster was noted and some repairs may be required at the time of redecoration or disturbance.
+Repair category 1

+Notes Within the limitations of our inspection no significant defects were noted.
+Some cracking was evident to plastered surfaces and some repairs may be required prior to next decoration.

 Internal walls

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.
+Some cracking was evident to plastered surfaces and some repairs may be required prior to next decoration.